 If I’m Late To The Party Or Bother Not To Show, Then So Be It.

 Just like we all don’t have to learn everything under the sun, we also don’t have to listen to every artist that puts out music.
 It might sound bold if you’re apart a particular music culture, but it’s really not in the grand scheme of things.
 For instance, take a person who likes art pieces and only feels inclined to have a certain type or person’s piece inside their home.
 You wouldn’t find that a problem because it’s a preference and we all have them.
-I imagine some of us live and die by them, whereas others are more fluid about them.
-Either way, I don’t think it fucking matters.
+I imagine some of us live and die by them when others are more fluid about them.
+Either way, I don’t think it f*cking matters.

 As stated in the beginning, many of us have a couple or more things we’re good at and are/were fortunate enough to make a career out of.
 The same applies to music if you follow me.
 Just like there’s a bunch of disciplines one could master, it’s only a few at a time I imagine we truly do — if that.
-The point though is as a collective we can come together and share with each other about our respective disciplines.
-So whether you’re heavy into R&B or Drill music or 90s era hip hop, there’s truly no need to be a master or fan of them all.
+The point though, as a collective we can come together and share with each other our respective disciplines.
+So whether you’re heavy into R&B or Drill music or 90s era hip hop, there’s truly no need to being a master or fan of them all.

 In this case, I mean, fully know and listen to as many artists as possible within those genres (and others connected to them).
 Why?
 Well, it hit me late one night thinking about another music-related topic and it was so simple and refreshing.
 A reminder to myself that just because someone puts out content doesn’t mean it needs my attention or I need to listen to it.
 If there’s a gut feeling about the music, then I’ll follow course and see what it’s about.
-But when there’s a new song, album, ep, or lp dropping every day then it’s impossible to catch up and really digest what’s being heard to the point you’re not truly listening because the rate of musical output is so great.
+But when there’s a new song, album, EP, or LP dropping every day then it’s impossible to catch up and really digest what’s being heard to the point you’re not truly listening because the rate of musical output is so great.